ndif-team/ndif/README.md

 python scripts/test.py
 ```

-This will send 3 NNsight requests to the API service running in the local container
+This will send 3 NNsight requests to the API service running in the local container.